essence-groove/responsive-webpage-template/homepage-app/AdvocacyOS/Energy Ledger - UI/UX_Wireframes_(Phase 2)_Aug_30_12:49_PM.md

 ## Screen Layout: Main Ledger View

-**Goal:** Provide an at-a-glance view of the user's energy balance and allow for one-tap logging of both "Deposits" and "Withdrawals".
+**Goal:** Provide an at-a-glance view of the user's energy balance and allow for one-tap logging of both "Credits" and "Debits."

 ### 1. Energy Balance Visualization (Top of Screen)